ellataira/information-retrieval/README.md

 ## PageRank and HITS

-This project computes link graph measures, PageRank and HITS, for a set of crawled documents using an adjacency matrix.
+This project computes link graph measures, PageRank and HITS, for a set of crawled documents using an adjacency matrix in order to provide document quality insights.

 ## Relevance Assessments